Collection Price Guide & Counter Offers

 You offer a price when you create your listing.
-Nearby collectors get notified and any of them with capacity who thinks your offered price is reasonable can accept it and claim the job.
-Otherwise, they can ignore your job or offer an alternative higher price (Counter Offer).
-You can accept their counter offer, wait for a lower one, or increase your original offer by clickingt the increase price button in your listing.
-The process continues until the buyer and seller (ie. you and a collector) agree a price or the listing lapses.
+Nearby collectors get notified and any with capacity who think your price is reasonable can accept it and claim the job for that price.
+Otherwise, they can suggest an alternative higher price (Counter Offer).
+You can accept their counter offer, wait for a lower one, or increase your original offer by clicking the increase price button in your listing.
+The process continues until you and a collector agree a price or the listing lapses.

 What Price should I offer when I create my listing?

-So, what price should you offer and what factors impact the final price that's agreed?
-Here are the THREE sources of reference:
+What price should you offer and why?
+Here are the THREE major sources of reference for price:

 - Prices of Similar Listings